pmcdi/jarvais/docs/api/explainer.md

 # Explainer

-The `Explainer` class is part of the `AutoML.explainer` module.
+The `Explainer` class is part of the `jarvais.explainer` module.
 It generates explainability reports for trained models.

-::: AutoML.explainer.Explainer
+::: jarvais.explainer.Explainer
     options:
         heading_level: 3
         members_order: source